expo/expo/packages/expo-splash-screen/README.md

 import * as SplashScreen from 'expo-splash-screen';
 ```

-The native splash screen that is controlled via this modules autohides once ReactNative-controlled view hierarchy is mounted.
-That means that upon the first `render` of your application returning some renderable view component native splash screen will hide.
+The native splash screen that is controlled via this module autohides once the ReactNative-controlled view hierarchy is mounted.
+This means that when your app first `render`s view component, the native splash screen will hide.
 This default behavior can be prevented by calling [`SplashScreen.preventAutoHideAsync()`](#splashscreenpreventautohideasync) and later on [`SplashScreen.hideAsync()`](#splashscreenhideasync).

 ### `SplashScreen.preventAutoHideAsync()`

-Makes the native splash screen stay visible until [`SplashScreen.hideAsync()`](#splashscreenhideasync) is called.
-This method must be called before any ReactNative-controlled view hierarchy is rendered (either in global scope of your main component or when component renders `null` at the beginning - see [Examples section](#-examples)).
+This method makes the native splash screen stay visible until [`SplashScreen.hideAsync()`](#splashscreenhideasync) is called.
+This must be called before any ReactNative-controlled view hierarchy is rendered (either in the global scope of your main component, or when the component renders `null` at the beginning - see [Examples section](#-examples)).

-Preventing default autohiding might come in handy if your application needs to prepare/download some resources and/or make some API calls before first `render` returning some actual view hierarchy with data can be made.
+Preventing default autohiding might come in handy if your application needs to prepare/download some resources and/or make some API calls before first rendering some actual view hierarchy.

 #### Returns

-A `Promise` that resolves to `true` when preventing autohiding succeeded and to `false` if the native splash screen is already prevented from autohiding (subsequent call to this method).
+A `Promise` that resolves to `true` when preventing autohiding succeeded and to `false` if the native splash screen is already prevented from autohiding (for instance, if you've already called this method).
-`Promise` rejection most likely means that native splash screen cannot be prevented from autohiding (it's already hidden at the moment of calling this method).
+`Promise` rejection most likely means that native splash screen cannot be prevented from autohiding (it's already hidden when this method was executed).

 ### `SplashScreen.hideAsync()`

 Hides the native splash screen.
-Works only if native splash screen has been previously prevented from autohiding by calling [`SplashScreen.preventAutoHideAsync()`](#splashscreenpreventautohideasync) method.
+Only works if the native splash screen has been previously prevented from autohiding by calling [`SplashScreen.preventAutoHideAsync()`](#splashscreenpreventautohideasync) method.

 #### Returns

-A `Promise` that resolves to `true` once the splash screen becomes hidden and to `false` is the splash screen is already hidden.
+A `Promise` that resolves to `true` once the splash screen becomes hidden and to `false` if the splash screen is already hidden.

 ## 🗒 Examples